 10 Text-Based Games Like A Dark Room

 A Dark Room proved to the world that text-based games weren’t a thing of the past.
-The game’s unique gameplay and use of the written word captivated the world, becoming a sensation back in 2013.
+The game’s unique gameplay and use of the written word captivated the world, becoming a sensation when it initially launched.

 Available on PC, Android and iOS.